Manulife Kids Science & Technology

 Build circuits, light up lights, and find out what does (and doesn’t) conduct electricity!
 This workshop is an illuminating take on all things dealing with electricity, current, and static.

 Learn about what tools CSI's use in this workshop, where we learn how to use science to solve crimes.
-You’ll learn how to be more observant in a fake crime scene, determine the differences with fingerprints, code-breaking, and chromatography.
+You'll learn how to b more observant, disociver fingerprints, chromatography, and learn how the human brain can get tricked through illusions.

 Straws are not just for drinking – you can have a lot of fun (and make a mess) using some simple every-day items!